 Welcome to the Perez Elementary Library Page

 Welcome to the Perez Elementary Library Web Page.
-My name is Mrs. Cooksey, and it is my privilege and pleasure to serve as the librarian for the students and staff of Perez Elementary for the ninth year!
+My name is Mrs. Cooksey, and it is my privilege and pleasure to serve as the librarian for the students and staff of Perez Elementary for the tenth year!
 I've seen so much growth and change at Perez that it is amazing to look back on the years and wonder where the time went.

 I look forward to hosting many wonderful activities for our students and creating some awesome events.
 If I can be of any assistance to you, please feel free to contact me at 956-971-1125.
 The best time to reach me is after 3:30p.m. on Thursdays.

 All students at Perez Elementary are highly encouraged to strive for membership in the Perez A.R.
 Century Club.